Tuesday, June 23, 2020

 Old entrance archway

-Today, the old chapel, once called the "Borneo Basel Self-Established Church, Jesselton" and tucked in thick forest atop the ridge of Signal Hill still exudes its historicity and elegance albeit its presence is forgotten sometimes.
+Today, the old Chapel, once called the "Borneo Basel Self-Established Church, Jesselton" and tucked in thick forest atop the ridge of Signal Hill still exudes its historicity and elegance albeit its presence is forgotten sometimes.
 As in the case of some of the historical buildings in KK, it survived the ravages of the Japanese Occupation of Borneo from 1941 - 1945.
 Since the opening of the Chapel, scores of worshipers, teachers, students, rich and poor who had entered through its doors had indeed been blessed!

 No comments: